 Step 5: Click “Submit”

-Among the places you can appear on Google search results, include; the local 3-pack, knowledge graph, Google Maps, and traditional organic results.
-A well-optimized GMB page goes a long way towards improving your chances of appearing.
-Claiming your business is the first step of a long process with the objective to rank at the top for relevant keywords in your service area.
+Among the places you can appear on Google search results include; the local 3-pack, knowledge graph, Google Maps, and traditional organic results.
+A well-optimized GMB page goes a long way toward improving your chances of appearing.
+Claiming your business is the first step of a long process to rank at the top for relevant keywords in your service area.